MicrosoftDocs/customer-insights/ci-docs/journeys/uninstall.md

 > The uninstall process detailed below *does not* remove all Customer Insights - Journeys-related solutions from your instance.
 To remove all Customer Insights - Journeys-related solutions, you must follow the process below then manually delete the solutions in the order listed in [Solution uninstall order for removing Customer Insights - Journeys](uninstall.md#solution-uninstall-order-for-removing-customer-insights---journeys).

 ## Uninstall Customer Insights - Journeys services

-Uninstalling Dynamics 365 Customer Insights - Journeys should be done with care.
-Depending on the reason for uninstalling, you may want to back up your environment and your interaction data if you don't want to experience data loss.
+Uninstalling Customer Insights - Journeys should be done with care.
+Depending on the reason for uninstalling, you may want to back up your environment and your interaction data to prevent data loss.
 When you uninstall, several things happen to the application on your environment including:

 - The services disconnect from the environment leaving behind only the user experience solutions.
-You'll no longer be able to send emails, orchestrate journeys, create segments, etc. on this environment.
+You can no longer send emails, orchestrate journeys, create segments, and so on, on the environment.
-- The Azure Data Lake that was storing your historical interaction data is disconnected and cleaned up.
-As such, you should back up this data before uninstalling if you don't want to lose it.
+- The Azure Data Lake that stores your historical interaction data is disconnected and cleaned up.
+As such, if you don't want to lose this data, you should back it up before uninstalling.
 - The available application installation quota increases by one.
-- The solutions remain on the environment unless you go through the manual process of removing them with help from a support engineer as described in this article [Uninstall Customer Insights](/dynamics365/customer-insights/journeys/uninstall).
+- The solutions remain on the environment unless you go through the manual process of removing them with help from a support engineer as [described later in this article](uninstall.md#solution-uninstall-order-for-removing-customer-insights---journeys).
 - The solutions won't be upgraded during the monthly release schedule.
 - If you choose to install on this environment at a later date, the solutions are upgraded to the latest versions, a paid license is decremented, and the services are reestablished.

+## Using the built-in uninstall process

-The Customer Insights uninstall process handles most of the uninstall process.
+The Customer Insights automatic uninstall process handles most uninstall operations.
 The uninstall process:

 - Removes all services for Customer Insights - Journeys, event management, and Dynamics 365 Connector for LinkedIn Lead Gen Forms
 - Removes the marketing insights service and its data